 What is a SOAR Tool?

-Security Automation, Orchestration and Response (SOAR) solves two challenges: case management and automating incident response.
-A standard SOAR tool comes with hundreds of API integrations with other cyber security and software vendors that allow you to automate those vendor tools.
-A combination of these integrations allows cyber security engineers to build ‘playbooks’ to automate incident response with actions like containing endpoints, blocking indicators of compromise or even resetting employee passwords.
+A standard SOAR tool has hundreds of API integrations with other cyber security and software vendors that allow you to automate those tools.
+Combining these integrations allows cyber security engineers to build ‘playbooks’ to automate incident response with actions like containing endpoints, blocking indicators of compromise, or even resetting employee passwords.

-Having said that, the main cyber security enterprise tools that integrate into SOAR are endpoint detection and response (EDR), security information and event management (SIEM), and firewalls – however, other software like Microsoft Exchange, Slack, and ServiceNow can easily connect and integrate as well.
+The leading cyber security enterprise tools that integrate into SOAR are endpoint detection and response (EDR), security information and event management (SIEM), and firewalls.
+However, software like Microsoft Exchange, Slack, and ServiceNow can also easily connect and integrate.

-Now, these automated actions can be built in-house with a scripting language like Python, but enterprise-grade SOAR tools include re-usable and pre-built actions.
+These automated actions can now be built in-house with a scripting language like Python, but enterprise-grade SOAR tools include reusable and pre-built actions.
 These pre-built actions form playbooks and communicate with other vendor tools with API requests.

-In conclusion, a SOAR tool and its components form a case management system that automatically responds to cyber security incidents.
+In conclusion, a SOAR tool and its components form a case management system, allowing engineers to build playbooks to automatically respond to cybersecurity incidents.

 Playbooks

 Playbooks and their actions run on cases or incidents within the SOAR tool.
 Cases and incidents – depending on what the vendor names them – are treated as objects.
-These object contain relevant information such as malicious IP addresses or events generated from a different tool like your EDR.
+These objects contain relevant information, such as IOCs and events generated from a different tool like your EDR but are most commonly forwarded from SIEMs.

-To put it another way, cases contain all of the information relating to the original incident.
-An example could be an account lockout alert: the relevant information being the username, source IP address, and source host name.
+Put another way, cases contain all the information relating to the original incident.
+An example could be an account lockout alert, the relevant information being the username, source IP address, and source hostname.

 What is the Difference Between a SOAR Tool and SIEM?

-The only similarity between a security information and event management (SIEM) and a SOAR tool is incident management.
-Both tools help security teams manage and response to alerts.
+The only similarity between a SIEM and a SOAR tool is incident management.
+Both tools help security teams manage and respond to alerts.
 The main differences are below:

 Collecting and Aggregating Logs

-On the other hands, a SOAR tool doesn’t collect or aggregate log data.
+On the other hand, a SOAR tool doesn’t collect or aggregate log data.
 It lets the SIEM handle this.
 Instead, the SIEM forwards its alerts to the SOAR tool for automation.

 Built-in Automation